JMMorph/Morse_Encoder_Decoder/README.md

 The decoder is in the "MorseDecoder.py", you can select between text, audio file or audio recording.
 You can test all options:

-*Select "Decode written message" and paste this message:
+-Select "Decode written message" and paste this message:

     .. - /.-- --- .-. -.- ... /.--. . .-. ..-. . -.-. - .-.. -.--

-*Select "Decode audio file" and type "example" to test with the example.wav file included *Select "Decode recording" and play the example.wav with another player.
+-Select "Decode audio file" and type "example" to test with the example.wav file included -Select "Decode recording" and play the example.wav with another player.